sueLan/suelan.github.io/source/_posts/20201224-How-Image-Loader-and-Cache-work-in-React-Native.md

 ```

 ## Concurrent Loading and Decoding Tasks

 `RCTImageLoader` maintains queues to schedule image loading and decoding tasks.
-The following property controls the number of conccurent tasks for image loading and decoding.
+The following property controls the number of concurrent tasks for image loading and decoding.

 ```objective-c
 /**